At some point on your journey through passive income and financial independence, you'll think about investing in real estate.

 Real Estate Business vs Investment

 The first thing to realize is that real estate is an investment, but it's also a business.
+I explain this in a lot more detail in this article.
 So, we need to differentiate these two things.

 The business side of things include: